grafana/grafana/docs/sources/datasources/azure-monitor/query-editor/index.md

 **To create a Logs query:**

 1. In a Grafana panel, select the **Azure Monitor** data source.
-1. Select the **Logs** service.
+2. Select the **Logs** service.
-1. Select a resource to query.
+3. Select a resource to query.
 Multiple resources can be selected as long as they are of the same type.

    Alternatively, you can dynamically query all resources under a single resource group or subscription.
+   **Note:** If a timespan is specified in the query the overlap of the timespan between the query and the dashboard will be used as the query timespan.
+See the [API documentation for details.](https://learn.microsoft.com/en-us/rest/api/loganalytics/dataaccess/query/get?tabs=HTTP#uri-parameters)

-1. Enter your KQL query.
+4. Enter your KQL query.

 You can also augment queries by using [template variables]({{< relref "./template-variables/" >}}).